system-pclub/rust-programming-challenges/README.md

 The results are presented in column AN:AO in tab Section#3.4.

 # Surveying Rust Programmers (Section 4)
-The data and results are summarize in a Google Doc [here](https://docs.google.com/spreadsheets/d/1QUN3NEk5zPHWS96cV--AM113ZHP18-9Z1_z5cV6B9b4/edit#gid=0).
+The data and results are summarized in a Google Doc [here](https://docs.google.com/spreadsheets/d/1QUN3NEk5zPHWS96cV--AM113ZHP18-9Z1_z5cV6B9b4/edit#gid=0).
 All tabs mentioned in this section are in this document, unless otherwise specified.

 Some results are computed with R markdown documents.